Italian media shrug off racist abuse of Balotelli

 While billionaire media magnate Berlusconi has been accused by his centre-left political rivals of seeking political gain from the Balotelli signing, his brother, AC Milan vice president Paolo Berlusconi was lambasted in social media earlier this month for calling the player "the little black boy of the family".

-The Democratic Party (PD), the main centre-left force and which is tipped to win a general election on Monday [ID:nL6N0BP0JW], has sought to use the publicity about Balotelli to its own advantage.
+The Democratic Party (PD), the main centre-left force and which is tipped to win a general election on Monday , has sought to use the publicity about Balotelli to its own advantage.

 The PD says it will change a law which meant that Balotelli, born in Italy to Ghanaian parents and adopted by Italians, could not get Italian nationality - or play for the national team - until he was 18.